speckleworks/SpeckleBlender/README.md

 ## Usage

 Usage is fairly simple, but for now is with a couple caveats:
-1. ~~There must be an already created profile in your SpeckleSettings folder (`AppData/Local/SpeckleSettings`) with an authentication token.
-Although it is possible to create a profile and login using the Python client, this is not yet exposed in Blender.~~
-2. ~~SpeckleBlender will take the first profile in this folder.
-This is hard-coded at the moment, but will change when the login system is properly implemented.~~
-3. Currently, only Mesh objects are supported.
+1. Currently, only Mesh objects are supported.
 Importing Breps is possible, but will only import their display mesh.
 Polylines and curves will be introduced soon.
 Anything else will be ignored.

-**SpeckleBlender** adds some operators:
+2. Streams have to be reloaded to see their changes.
+Automatic refreshing and updates will hopefully be eventually implemented.

+**SpeckleBlender** can be used as follows:
+- In the Speckle.Works panel, press `Add Account` to login with an existing profile.
+This will save the authentication in the local Speckle user database.
+- Alternatively, press `Load Accounts` to load all local users, either from the database or from the older local profile folder.
+- The `Streams` list should be automatically populated with the available streams for the selected user.
-- **Speckle - Import Stream** : Choose from a stream in your profile and import all objects from that stream.
+- Select a stream and press `Load Stream`.
+This will load all objects in that stream into a new Collection, identified by the stream ID.
-- **Speckle - Create Stream** : Create a Speckle stream.
-- **Speckle - Delete Stream** : Delete a Speckle stream.
-- **Speckle - Update Object** : Updates the selected object if it is enabled for Speckle usage.
-- **Speckle - Update All** : Updates all objects that are enabled for Speckle usage.
-- **Speckle - Upload Object** : Choose from a stream in your profile and upload active object to that stream.
-This enables the object for Speckle usage and sets its update direction to 'Send'.

-**SpeckleBlender** adds some Object properties:
-- **Enabled** : Enables the object for Speckle usage.
-- **Send/Receive** : Sets the update direction on a per-object level.
-'Send' will update the remote object with local data, 'Receive' will replace the local object with remote data.
-- **Stream ID** : Possibly useless.
-Holds the Stream ID that this object is part of.
-Meaningless if the object is part of multiple streams.
-- **Object ID** : The ID of the object on the server.

-**SpeckleBlender** adds some Scene properties:
-- **Scale** : Scale factor for incoming data.
-Outgoing data is scaled by `1 / Scale`.
-- **Update all** : Triggers the `Speckle - Update All` operator.
-Currently non-functional.
-- **Import stream** : Triggers the `Speckle - Import Stream` operator.
+- Pressing `View stream data (API)` or `View stream objects (API)` will open the stream in your web browser.

+At the moment, that is about the extent of SpeckleBlender capabilities for Blender 2.8.
+Adding objects to streams, creating new streams, etc. will slowly be added back in.

+Two useful things:
+- **SpeckleBlender** will look for a `texture_coordinates` property and use that to create a UV layer for the imported object.
+These texture coordinates are a space-separated list of floats (`[u v u v u v etc...]`) that is encoded as a base64 blob.
+- If a `material` property is found, **SpeckleBlender** will create a material named using the sub-property `material.name`.
+If a material with that name already exists in Blender, **SpeckleBlender** will just assign that existing material to the object.
+This allows geometry to be updated without having to re-assign and re-create materials.

 ## Notes
 SpeckleBlender is written and maintained by [Tom Svilans](http://tomsvilans.com) ([Github](https://github.com/tsvilans)).